Natavan-A/AudioMNIST_AZ/README.md

 # AudioMNIST_AZ
-A version of very popular MNIST digits spoken in Azerbaijani
+A version of very popular AudioMNIST digits spoken in Azerbaijani.

+metadata.txt has information about speaker ids, the number of times each digit is said and the gender of the speaker.